nicholasklick/sast/benches/README.md

-# KodeCD SAST Benchmarks
+# Gittera SAST Benchmarks

-This directory contains comprehensive performance benchmarks for the KodeCD SAST engine using Criterion.rs.
+This directory contains comprehensive performance benchmarks for the Gittera SAST engine using Criterion.rs.

 ## Overview